Ventral (Incisional) Hernia Treatment near Detroit, MI

 Robotic assisted surgery overcomes these previous limitations, and now, complex retro-muscular hernia operations may be performed through several small (1/4″) holes on the abdomen rather than one large cut which results in less pain after surgery and quicker return to normal activities.

-Call 248-551-9090 today to learn more about our surgical expertise and how we may be able to help you!
+Call 248-551-9090 today to learn more about our surgical expertise and how we may be able to help you.
+Our highly trained hernia surgeons are dedicated to providing the highest quality care to patients throughout the Detroit, Ann Arbor, and Royal Oak area.
+Schedule a consultation today!